 3. Game objects.
 What you earn inside an NFT game may also be easily converted into non-fungible tokens.
 Whether it’s a unique sword or a gold chest — players can purchase the certificate of ownership of potentially any game object, making it an NFT.

 4. Virtual fashion.
-If you are a fervent fashion lover, you can easily buy an NFT version of your favorite bag to enjoy it inside a preferred metaverse.
+With NFTs, you can easily buy a virtual version of your favorite bad to enjoy and display it inside a preferred metaverse.

-Even though these aren’t all the NFT art types possible, keep in mind that anything can be minted on a blockchain.
+Even though these aren’t all the art types of NFTs, keep in mind that anything can be minted on a blockchain.
 Who knows, maybe NFTs are on the verge of being used as proof of ownership for real-world objects.
 Fully legally.

 Any Requirements for Producing NFT Artworks?